tddewey/tdd-progress/readme.txt

 Or use the widget which allows you to pick bars to display

 == Changelog ==

+= 0.5.2 =
+* FIX: An issue with the minified CSS resulted in ugly progress bars unless WP_DEBUG was set to true.
+Thanks to @maximus85018 for pointing it out.

 = 0.5.1 =
 * Fixed an issue where all the shortcodes in the Progress Bar Administration Panel were displaying the same.